rvennam/kube-code-camp/Exercise3/README.md

 ![HA with more clusters and regions](../images/cluster_ha_roadmap.png)

-# Update and roll back apps
+# Update Apps

 Kubernetes allows you to use a rollout to update an app deployment with a new Docker image.
 This allows you to easily update the running image and also allows you to easily undo a rollout, if a problem is discovered after deployment.

 In the previous lab, we created an image with a `1` tag.
 Let's make a version of the image that includes new content and use a `2` tag.
 This exercise also contains a `Dockerfile`.
 Let's build and push it up to our image registry.

-To update and roll back:
+To update:
 1. Change directories to exercise 3:
     ```
     cd ../Exercise3/